tobiasbaum/reviewtool/README.md

 Modern IDEs already provide a lot of support in understanding source code (linking between caller and callee, syntax highlighting, ...).
 Therefore CoRT is implemented as a plugin for the Eclipse IDE.

+## Installation

+Download the Eclipse update site zip from the "releases" page or build it yourself by calling "mvn install".
+Then install it to Eclipse in the usual way.

+## Configuration

+CoRT is usually configure for a whole team.
+Therefore, it has an XML configuration file that can be committed to version control and that is referenced from Eclipse's settings dialog.

+- The settings dialog can be found under "Window -> Preferences -> Reviewtool".
+You need to reference a configuration file there.
+- The configuration file can contain placeholders, for example for user names.
+These need to be configured in the settings dialog, too.
+- Two examples for configuration files can be found in the repository root ("testconfig1.xml" and "testconfig2.xml").
+You need to adjust them for your specific situation.
+- There is not much documentation for the config format at the moment.
+If you want to get into the details, have a look at the various subclasses of de.setsoftware.reviewtool.config.IConfigurator from the ...core project.

 ## The research

 CoRT is built at the "Fachgebiet Software Engineering" of Leibniz University Hannover (http://se.uni-hannover.de).
 The principles behind CoRT were derived using sound research methodology, CoRT is evaluated in a research project, and is also used to provide data for code review research.
 Most of the research results can be found on the university homepage or at http://tobias-baum.de